saarthakgarg/AI-PoweredSupplyChainAnalysis/README.md

 Atlart (Atlique Mart) is a Gujarat-based organic food manufacturer that has successfully expanded its operations from India to the USA.
 Despite handling a limited product portfolio, the company is facing customer dissatisfaction due to poor order fulfillment and immature supply chain processes.

-As operations scale across geographies, Atlart lacks:
+As operations scale across geographies, Atlart lacks: <br>
-Clear visibility into order and delivery performance Reliable inventory and fulfillment metrics
+Clear visibility into order and delivery performance<br>
+Reliable inventory and fulfillment metrics<br>
-A scalable, automated analytics system
+A scalable, automated analytics system<br>

 Traditional reporting approaches using Excel or BI tools are slow, manual, and insufficient for leadership’s need for real-time, AI-powered insights.

 Leadership wants an AI-powered, scalable analytics solution that can:

-Automatically ingest daily sales data
+Automatically ingest daily sales data<br>
-Centralize data across geographies
+Centralize data across geographies<br>
-Calculate critical supply chain KPIs
+Calculate critical supply chain KPIs<br>
-Answer business questions using natural-language prompts
+Answer business questions using natural-language prompts<br>

 ### Task List